cemckinley/generative-plants/README.md

 ## Workflow
 All development work should be done in the 'src' directory.
-Use the grunt commands below for running the project locally and processing for handoff to QA/Staging/Production.
+Use the grunt commands below for running the project locally and processing for deployable files.

 ## Using grunt in the Terminal